VirtusLab/git-machete-intellij-plugin/README.md

 <br/>

 If one of branch layout edges is yellow, that means the fork point of this branch cannot be unambiguously determined.
-However, Git Machete can give you a hit which of a commit is probably a fork point.
+However, Git Machete can give you a hint which commit is probably the fork point.
-Show commits to see this one (see the `Listing commits` section).
+Show commits to see the suggested fork point (see the `Toggle listing commits` section).

 Now you can use `Override Fork Point of Branch` action to choose the fork point of this branch.
 It can be commit inferred by Git Machete (the one marked in commits list), or the one that parent branch is pointing to.